kneha07/kneha07/README.md

 I'm a software engineer pursuing my Master's in Information Systems at Northeastern University, where I'm deepening my expertise in software development, cloud computing, and full-stack application building.

 My journey in technology began with a Computer Science degree in India, where I fell in love with solving real-world problems through code.
-I've built and tested enterprise applications across **finance, insurance, and healthcare sectors**—giving me a unique perspective on building robust, scalable software from the ground up.
+I've built and tested enterprise applications across **E-Commerce, finance, insurance, and healthcare sectors**—giving me a unique perspective on building robust, scalable software from the ground up.

 At Northeastern, I'm expanding my technical foundation through advanced coursework in algorithms, cloud architecture, and modern development practices.
 I have strong proficiency in Java, Python, JavaScript, and modern frameworks like React.js, Node.js, and Spring Boot.